Mahesh-Bhosle/Amazon-clone/README.md

 # Amazon-clone
-Amazon cover page  created by using HTML5 and CSS3.
+Amazon web cover page  created by using HTML5 and CSS3.
-HTML5 has been used to provide the basic structure of the Amazon cover page and CSS3 has been used for styling the web page.
+HTML: For making layouts for the webpages
+CSS: Designing and stylizing the webpages